torson/knock-port/README.extended.md

-# Knock-Port
+# KnockPort

 > Check a comprehensive wiki at https://deepwiki.com/torson/knock-port

 A port-knocking server with a HTTP+HTTPS request procedure to open service port(s) - either running locally or on an internal LAN host (forwarding the traffic).

 You can continue having that old application/service you love to use faced to public internet even though it might have security holes (most probably it's littered with them).
 Or use it for any latest service you're using since it most probably also has security holes.
-With Knock-Port you open such application/service port only for the IP you're doing the request procedure from.
+With KnockPort you open such application/service port only for the IP you're doing the request procedure from.

-Of course if there's a rouge actor on your network (public WiFi ;) ), then Knock-Port is of no benefit in protecting your service(s) since the actor has the same access as you - the same public IP.
+Of course if there's a rouge actor on your network (public WiFi ;) ), then KnockPort is of no benefit in protecting your service(s) since the actor has the same access as you - the same public IP.

-Knock-Port needs permission to modify kernel-level firewall settings.
+KnockPort needs permission to modify kernel-level firewall settings.
 It can be run as root user, or as a regular user with sudo permissions using the `--use-sudo` flag.

 It supports iptables, nftables and VyOS specific nftables.